tinne26/kage-desk/docs/tutorials/intro/09_loops.md

 *(Full program available at [examples/intro/pixelize](https://github.com/tinne26/kage-desk/blob/main/examples/intro/pixelize))*
 </details>

-This technique can also be used to create blurs, motion blurs, implement [image kernels](https://setosa.io/ev/image-kernels/) and much more, but keep in mind that looping can quickly get expensive and slow.
+This technique can also be used to create outlines or implement blurs and other [image kernels](https://setosa.io/ev/image-kernels/), but keep in mind that looping can quickly get expensive and slow.

 ## Overcoming the limitations

-This is all very nice, but having to use constants instead of uniforms is not great.
-What if we want to animate the pixelization effect like in the following video, changing the cell size?
+This is all very nice, but having to use constants instead of uniforms is not cool.
+What if we wanted to animate the pixelization effect like in the following video, changing the cell size through time?

 https://user-images.githubusercontent.com/95440833/212187726-a42a80d6-42c6-4e74-95e4-f6bcc404bae2.mp4

 There are three key tricks you should know about to get around these limitations:
 - **Upper bounding**: if you make your looping constant act as an upper bound for the number of loop iterations, you can use the `break` keyword to break earlier based on the value of an actual uniform.
-It doesn't look as sleek as a regular loop, but it works well enough.
+It doesn't look as sleek as a regular loop, but it's effective.
 - **Not looping**: sometimes you can just fake it.
 For pixelation, for example, you could take the central pixel of the cell regardless of the cell size.
 This will be sacrificing accuracy, but for some animations it can work well enough!
-- **Constant sampling**: sometimes you can't just completely fake it... but you still can *half fake it*!
+- **Constant sampling**: sometimes you can't just *completely fake it*... but you can *half fake it*!
 What if you didn't check all the pixels within the cell, but only 6 values at properly distributed locations?
-This is a probabilistic method that can help you balance cost and accuracy, while still allowing you to scale your cell size as you want.
+This is a probabilistic method that can help you balance cost and accuracy while still allowing you to scale your cell size as you want.

-The last challenge for this chapter will be to use the first approach to adapt our previous shader and make it animated as shown in the video above, making cell sizes go from 1 to 32, then back to 1 and repeat.
+The last challenge for this chapter will be to use the first approach to adapt our previous shader and make it animated as shown in the video above.
+Try to make cell sizes go from 1 to 32, then back to 1 and repeat.
 Show me what you have learned!

 <details>
 <summary>Click to show the solution</summary>